Generic Name: neomycin and polymyxin B sulfate and gramicidin

 Instill one or two drops into the affected eye every 4 hours for 7 to 10 days.
 In severe infections, dosage may be increased to as much as two drops every hour.

-Neomycin and Polymyxin B Sulfates and Gramicidin Ophthalmic Solution USP is supplied in a plastic squeeze bottle with a controlled drop tip in the following size:
+Neomycin and Polymyxin B Sulfates and Gramicidin Ophthalmic Solution, USP is supplied in a plastic squeeze bottle with a controlled drop tip and a natural cap in the following size:

 ©Bausch & Lomb Incorporated